Behringer

-Behringer is an audio equipment company founded by the Swiss engineer Uli Behringer on 25 January 1989, in Willich, Germany.
-Behringer is known for producing a wide variety of synthesizers, mixers, audio interfaces, and amplifiers, along with various recording and performance accessories.

-Though originally a German manufacturer, it now manufactures its products in China.
-Behringer is owned by Music Tribe, a holding company chaired by Uli Behringer.
+Behringer is an audio equipment company founded by the Swiss engineer Uli Behringer on 25 January 1989 in Willich, Germany.
+Behringer produces equipment including synthesizers, mixers, audio interfaces and amplifiers.
+Behringer is owned by Music Tribe (formerly Music Group), a holding company chaired by Uli Behringer.

 History

 Foundation and early development

-Company founder, Uli Behringer, was born 1961 in Baden, Switzerland.
-Behringer's father was a church organist and nuclear physicist; his mother a pianist and interpreter; his uncle a professor of composition at the Richard Strauss Conservatory in Munich; and his aunt a classical singer and pianist.
+Uli Behringer was born on 13 April 1961 in Baden, Switzerland.
+His father was a church organist and nuclear physicist; his mother a pianist and interpreter; his uncle a professor of composition at the Richard Strauss Conservatory in Munich; and his aunt a classical singer and pianist.
 At the age of four, Uli Behringer started to learn piano.
-When he was five years old, his father built his own church organ with over 1000 pipes and integrated them into the family home.
-Behringer helped his father build the organ.
+When Behringer was five years old, his father acquired the organ from a church being demolished.
+He then helped his father integrate the organ with over 1000 pipes into the family home.
 At the age of 16, he built his first synthesizer, the UB1.